Weighted Context-Free-Language Ordered Binary Decision Diagrams: Introduction

-We evaluated WCFLOBDDs, WBDDs, and CFLOBDDs on both synthetic and quantum-simulation benchmarks, and found that WCFLOBDDs perform better than WBDDs and CFLOBDDs on most benchmarks.
-On the quantum-simulation benchmarks, with a 15-minute timeout, the number of qubits that can be handled by WCFLOBDDs is 1,048,576 for GHZ (1$\times$ over CFLOBDDs, 256$\times$ over WBDDs); 262,144 for BV and DJ (2$\times$ over CFLOBDDs, 64$\times$ over WBDDs); and 2,048 for QFT (128$\times$ over CFLOBDDs, 2$\times$ over WBDDs).
-Such results support the conclusion that, at least for some applications, WCFLOBDDs permit much larger problem instances to be handled than was possible heretofore.
+We evaluated WCFLOBDDs, WBDDs, and CFLOBDDs on both synthetic and quantum-simulation benchmarks, and found \twrchanged{ that---from the standpoint of problem size, measured as number of qubits---WCFLOBDDs } perform better than WBDDs and CFLOBDDs on most benchmarks.
+On the quantum-simulation benchmarks, with a 15-minute timeout, the number of qubits that can be handled by WCFLOBDDs is 2,097,152 for Greenberger-Horne-Zeilinger (GHZ) (1$\times$ over CFLOBDDs, 64$\times$ over WBDDs); 262,144 for Bernstein-Vazirani (BV) (1$\times$ over CFLOBDDs, 16$\times$ over WBDDs); 524,288 for Deutsch-Jozsa (DJ) (2$\times$ over CFLOBDDs, 32$\times$ over WBDDs); 8,192 for Simon's algorithm (1$\times$ over CFLOBDDs, 1$\times$ over WBDDs) 2,048 for Quantum Fourier Transform (QFT) (128$\times$ over CFLOBDDs, 1$\times$ over WBDDs); and 16 for Grover's algorithm (2$\times$ over CFLOBDDs, 1$\times$ over WBDDs).
+Such results support the conclusion that, for at least some applications, WCFLOBDDs provide the best of both worlds: \twrchanged{ performance roughly matches whichever of WBDDs and CFLOBDDs is better (and beats both on DJ). } \twrchanged{ (From the standpoint of running time, the results are more nuanced.) }